4 Places In Konya To See The Sufi Whirling Dervishes In Turkey

-The Turkish city of Konya is a beautiful and cultural city located in the center of Turkey.
-It’s one of those cities that many people miss because it’s not so close to the spots that most people go to routinely, such as Istanbul, Izmir, and the south coast holiday resorts.
+The Turkish city of Konya is a beautiful cultural center located in the heart of Turkey.
+It’s one of those cities that many people miss because it’s not so close to the places most people go to regularly, such as Istanbul, Izmir, and the south coast holiday resorts.

-However, Konya is just three hours by road from the capital city of Ankara, and it’s easily connected to all major cities via air.
+However, Konya is about 3 hours by road from the capital, Ankara, and is easily connected to major cities by high-speed train and domestic flights.

 What Are the Whirling Dervishes?